 The Service Hub has a few key features for support teams, including:

-- Native CRM integration
+- Native CRM integration that gives agents full customer context

-While Service Hub is powerful, its chat customization options are limited compared to platforms like Intercom.
-Its AI automation features are still developing, and pricing can add up if you’re not already on HubSpot.
+Limitations: Chat customization is limited compared to platforms like Intercom.
+AI automation features are still maturing, and costs can add up quickly if you're not already on a HubSpot plan.

 3. Zendesk